BreeBaugh/BreeBaugh/README.md

 - 👋 Hi, I’m @BreeBaugh

-- 👀 I’m interested in lots of things!
-I love computers, snowboarding, music/music production, books (+1 for fantasy), history and TV shows that aren't terrible by the 5th season.
-I'm also the only Millennial I know that willingly eats at Arby's.
-That's gotta count for something, yeah?
+- 👀 I love working with computers, film, post-production, snowboarding, music/music production, books (namely science fiction), history and TV shows that aren't terrible by the 5th season.

-- 🌱 I’m currently learning computer science, math, statistics, and data science.
+- 🌱 My academics are focused on Computer Science, Mathematics, and Physics.
 They all pretty much blend together but I have to make it sound cool.

 - 💞️ I’m looking to collaborate on anything!
 I need the experience, put me to work!